HADatAc/sir/README.md

     * Provide the base URL for the API -- this is the URL of the back-end machine hosting the API
     * Provide the name of the key used to create API tokens -- the API is not going to respond if the token is missing or is incorrect
 * Step 3: setup SIR's Knowledge Graph
+  * go to `Main Menu` > `Advanced` > `Configuration` > `Manage Namespaces` (or alternativelly `[drupal_url]/admin/config/sir/namespace`)
+    * verify that you can see a list of namespaces
+    * for the namespaces with values for `Source URL`, verify if they have values for triples.
+If not, you need to select the `Reload Triples From All Namespaces With URL`
+    * wait a while and press the refresh button of the browser to verify if the triples have been loaded
+    * if needed, the triples can be deleted and reloaded again.
+Wait for the triples to be zeroed before reloading.

 ### Usage: